-If your doctor thinks you’ve got a broken hip, he’ll ask questions about any recent injuries or falls.
-He’ll do a physical exam and take X-rays.
+If your doctor thinks you’ve got a broken hip, they’ll ask questions about any recent injuries or falls.
+They’ll do a physical exam and take X-rays.

 If the X-ray image is unclear, you may also need an MRI or bone scan.
 To do a bone scan, your doctor injects a very small amount of radioactive dye into a vein in your arm.
 The ink travels through your blood into your bones, where it can reveal fractures.